CopperPanMan/OpenHabits-Habit-Tracker-and-Focus-Protector/README.md

 # OpenHabits
 ## What is this?

 OpenHabits is an open source habit tracker and focus protection system built around Apple Shortcuts, Google Sheets, and Google Apps Script.
 It is for people who want more than a checklist app or a simple app blocker: it lets your habit data become the thing that shapes what your phone and computer allow you to do next.
+It aslo allows you to build custom dashboards with a composite daily point score, to motivate positive behavior and see how you are doing over time.

 It has two main parts, and you can use either one without the other: